VinceKumar/Watson_Hackathon_SF_Interviewer/README.md

 ### Application for the job hunter:

 Practice on challenging job interviews as if it was with a real person.
+Get live analysis and feedback to improve!

 ## Technology Stack
 - Built on the Watson NLU AI platform